meltingmettle/api-tick-meltingmettle/README.md

 </br>
 </br>
 # Minor front end pet peeves
 I hard-coded the toolbars for now, as JQuery is not supported on local servers.
-Heroku provides 1000 hours of free server hosting per month, so I minimized live-testing strictly to functionality to avoid the possibility of accidentally running out of free hosting.
+Heroku provides 1000 hours of free server hosting per month, so I limited live-testing strictly to functionality to avoid the possibility of accidentally running out of free hosting.
 </br>
 </br>